-Parkinson's disease, which mostly affects older people but can even occur in younger adults, results from the gradual degeneration of nerve cells in the portion of the midbrain that controls body movements.
+Parkinson's disease mostly affects older people but can also occur in younger adults.
+The symptoms are the result of the gradual degeneration of nerve cells in the portion of the midbrain that controls body movements.
 The first signs are likely to be barely noticeable -- a feeling of weakness or stiffness in one limb, or a fine trembling of one hand when it is at rest.
 Eventually, the shaking (tremor) worsens and spreads, muscles become stiffer, movements slow down, and balance and coordination deteriorate.
 As the disease progresses, depression, cognitive issues, and other mental or emotional problems are common.

 Parkinson's disease usually begins between the ages of 50 and 65, striking about 1% of the population in that age group; it is slightly more common in men than in women.
-Medication can treat its symptoms, and the disorder is not directly life-threatening.
+Medication can treat its symptoms and decrease the disability.

 What Causes Parkinson’s Disease?